 What is a gallbladder cleanse?
 Is it an effective way to flush out gallstones?

 A gallbladder cleanse — also called a gallbladder flush or a liver flush — is an alternative remedy for ridding the body of gallstones.
-However, there is no reliable evidence that a gallbladder cleanse is useful in preventing or treating gallstones or any other disease.
+However, no scientific evidence suggests that a gallbladder cleanse helps prevent or treat gallstones or any other disease.

 Gallbladder cleansing is not without risk.
 Some people have nausea, vomiting, diarrhea and abdominal pain during the flushing or cleansing period.
 Individual components of the herbal mixtures used in a gallbladder cleanse may present their own health hazards.